xxKeefer/ca_coursework/T1A1/README.md

 end

 #this looks the same but it shows off
-#that the .length and .size are the same
+#that the .length and .size are similar
-#method with different names
+#methods with different names
 i=0
 while i<array.size
   puts array[i]